kanishkmehta29/QuickBite/README.md

 * The website incorporates user authentication for logging in and logging out, and it includes <b>email verification</b> as part of the signing up process.
 * Features menus from multiple food outlets across the campus, allowing users to order food conveniently from a variety of options in one place.
 * Provides a user-friendly experience by categorizing menus from various food outlets into intuitive <b>sections</b> and <b>subsections</b>, allowing users to quickly find and browse through their preferred cuisine options
+* <b> Features for Registered Users <b>
+          - The website offers a straightforward and user-friendly process for ordering items from any food outlet
+          - Users can easily track their <b>Current Order</b> and view their <b>Order Logs</b> to stay informed about the delivery status of their orders and access their previous orders.
+          - Receive <b>email notifications</b> upon placing an order and upon its delivery, ensuring they are updated throughout the ordering process.